 Clone C drive to a new computer.
 The most common situation is that you bought a new computer, but reinstalling Server 2019 on the new computer is a troublesome job.
-However, C drive clone can get rid of system reinstallation.
+C drive clone can save you from system reinstallation.

 Clone C drive to external hard drive for a larger capacity.
-It is very common that C drive or the drive where the C drive is located is filled up.
+It is very common that C drive or the disk which contains C drive is filled up.
 At this time, you have to transfer data from C drive to a new larger drive.

 Clone C drive to another drive for a much better performance.
 Using SSD for OS and HDD for storage is the best arrangement for hard drives.
 Compared to hard disk drive, solid-state drive has more merits like lighter volume, faster speed, and lower consumption, etc. Thus, many users would rather clone C drive to SSD in Server 2019.

-The best software to clone C drive in Server 2019
+How to clone C drive to SSD in Windows Server 2019 efficiently?

-Compared to partition clone, system clone will choose C drive and boot related partitions like System Reserved Partition automatically at the same time.
-Therefore, you can boot OS from cloned drive successfully later.
+To clone C drive in Server 2019, it is suggested to use System Clone rather than Partition Clone.
+System Clone will choose C drive and boot related partitions like System Reserved Partition automatically as the source partitions, thus ensuring you can boot OS from the cloned drive successfully later.
 Let's see how it works.

-Before cloning, connect the new drive to your computer and make sure it can be detected by Server 2019.
-All data on the new drive will be overwritten after cloning.
-You’d better do a disk backup of the new drive before you start.
+Before cloning, connect the new SSD to your computer and make sure it can be detected by Server 2019.
+Please note that all data on the new SSD will be overwritten after cloning.
+You’d better do a disk backup of the new SSD if there are important data.

 Step 1.
 Install and open this Windows Server clone software.
 Select System Clone under Clone tab.

 Step 2.
-Choose a target partition to clone C drive.
+Choose the SSD drive to clone C drive to.
 Then click Next.

 Step 4.
-Now, you can change boot order in BIOS or replace old hard drive to boot from the cloned drive.
+Now, you can change boot order in BIOS or replace old hard drive with the new SSD to boot from the cloned drive.
 The second method is recommended.

-Sector by sector clone means the program will clone all sectors no matter it is used or not.
-You can click this feature in Step 3 to recover formatted and deleted data on C drive.
-It should be noticed that the destination drive should be equal to or larger than C drive.
+If you tick Sector by sector clone in Step 3, the program will clone all sectors on the source partitions no matter whether they are used or not.
+It requires the destination drive to be equal to or larger than the source drives.

 The original C drive will not be wiped out.
 You can use it as a backup or a secondary storage.